Get Involved at the Tuscaloosa SAFE Center

-Volunteers are the backbone of the Tuscaloosa SAFE Center, and the achievement of the Center's goals are best served by the active participation of citizens of the community.
+Volunteers are the backbone of the Tuscaloosa SAFE Center, and the achievement of the Center's goals are best served by the active participation of citizens in the community.
 Volunteers are viewed as a valuable resource to the SAFE Center, its staff and its patients.

 All volunteers will be required to complete an application, an interview, and must pass a criminal background check.
 Once these steps have been completed, volunteers will then be required to attend a mandatory training session before beginning to assist as a volunteer.

-There are a variety of ways you can assist in the office -- filing paperwork, creating flyers, assisting with meeting preparation, or grant research to name a few tasks.
+There are a variety of ways you can assist in the office: filing paperwork, creating flyers, assisting with meeting preparation, or grant research to name a few tasks.
 No two days will be the same!

 Interested in becoming a Tuscaloosa SAFE Center volunteer?